 Lovage is a perennial herb that tastes similar to celery and is used for its aromatic qualities.
 Its leaves, stems, and seeds add a fresh, slightly peppery flavor to dishes like soups and salads.
 It also has traditional medicinal uses, particularly for digestion.
 If you can’t find it, celery leaves or parsley work as good substitutes.

-- Sauté the Vegetables: Peel and chop the veggies, then heat vegetable oil in a large pot over medium heat.
-Sauté the onion until softened, then add the grated carrot, parsnip, red bell pepper, tomato, and celery.
-Cook until everything is softened and fragrant.
-Reserve a couple of tablespoons of the mix for the meatballs.
+Step 1: Heat vegetable oil in a large pot over medium heat.
+Cook the onion until soft, then add the rest of the veggies and sauté until tender.
+Set aside a couple of tablespoons for the meatballs.

-- Prepare the Meatballs: In a mixing bowl, combine your choice of ground meat with rice, an egg, the reserved veggies, and herbs.
-Season it, mix everything (I like using my hands), and roll it into meatballs.
+Step 2: In a mixing bowl, combine your choice of ground meat with rice, an egg, the reserved veggies, and herbs.
+Season it, mix everything (I like using my hands).

-- Finish and Serve: Cool the soup slightly before serving.
-For an authentic touch, pair it with fresh polenta or freshly baked bread, and add a pickled pepper for some heat!
+Step 6: Cool the soup slightly before serving.
+For an authentic touch, pair it with traditional Romanian polenta - mamaliga or freshly baked bread, and add a pickled pepper for some heat!
 This soup brings comfort and tradition to your table.

 What is Borș?